-Choosing the right employer from the best sales jobs on offer has a significant impact on subsequent sales results.
+Choose the right employer from the best sales jobs available.

 As a sales manager, when recruiting salespeople I would discard CV’s that had more than two short hops, back to back.

-A ‘short hop’ meant two years or less with three or more companies consecutively.
-Although this is not necessarily so, the implication is that the person can’t succeed in the role, has bad judgement, or is unreliable.
+A ‘short hop’ meant two years or less with two or more companies consecutively.
+Although it is not necessarily true, the implication is that the person can’t succeed in the role, has bad judgement, or is unreliable.

 Decide Whom You Want to Work For